 Teachers of ATC-approved courses are expected to hold the same credentials as their community and technical college counterparts who teach equivalent college-level courses as defined by the Southern Association of Colleges and Schools (SACS).

-Teachers must meet one of the two following eligibility requirements to teach a course for Advanced Technical Credit (ATC):
+Teachers must meet one of the three following eligibility requirements to teach a course for advanced technical credit (ATC), as well as any instructor requirements listed on the ATC Texas Course Crosswalk:

 Teaching discipline: Subject area for the ATC course you wish to teach.
 For example, the teaching discipline for "Principles of Marketing" would be marketing; the teaching discipline for "Court Systems and Practices" would be criminal justice.